 Pesky weeds are often the barrier that stands between you and your picture-perfect yard.
 Sometimes, no matter how much TLC you give your lawn or garden, weed growth can be inevitable and difficult to prevent.

-Here are some of the top reasons why weeds may appear in your yard and garden and what you can do to stop them.
+Here are some of the top reasons why weeds may appear in your yard and what you can do to control and prevent weeds from growing back.
 Luckily, there are steps you can take to help eliminate weeds naturally, without exposing humans, pets and other yard foliage to toxic herbicides, pesticides and fungicides.

-Weeds in the Garden.
-Weeding is the bane of every avid gardener’s existence, especially when cultivating multiple beds of flowers, vegetables and herbs.
+Weeds in the garden: Weeding is the bane of every avid gardener’s existence, especially when cultivating multiple beds of flowers, vegetables and herbs.
 Many individuals find themselves unable to make time for daily weed removal, which makes keeping up with their rapid growth more challenging.
-But there are some tactics you can use to make weed control more manageable.
+But there are some tactics you can use to control weeds, prevent them from growing back, and make weed control more manageable:

 - Grass clippings: Apply clippings in thin layers, allowing each to dry, until the clippings are 3 or 4 inches thick.
 You can also dry the clippings in the sun before layering them.

-- Tree bark: A thick layer (2 to 4 inches) of shredded or ground-up bark or a mixture of wood and bark chips provides attractive, long-lasting weed control and are slowest to decompose.
+- Tree bark: A thick layer (2 to 4 inches) of shredded or ground-up bark or a mixture of wood and bark chips provides attractive, long-lasting weed control and is slow to decompose.